NextEra Energy, Inc. (NYSE:NEE) Shares Purchased by Gilman Hill Asset Management LLC

-A number of other institutional investors and hedge funds have also recently made changes to their positions in the stock.
-Brasada Capital Management LP boosted its holdings in shares of NextEra Energy by 1.1% in the 3rd quarter.
-Brasada Capital Management LP now owns 45,076 shares of the utilities provider’s stock valued at $12,511,000 after buying an additional 498 shares during the period.
-United Bank boosted its position in NextEra Energy by 21.0% during the 3rd quarter.
-United Bank now owns 1,724 shares of the utilities provider’s stock valued at $479,000 after purchasing an additional 299 shares during the period.
-Wealth Alliance increased its position in NextEra Energy by 3.5% in the third quarter.
-Wealth Alliance now owns 4,026 shares of the utilities provider’s stock worth $1,117,000 after buying an additional 135 shares during the period.
-Schonfeld Strategic Advisors LLC boosted its holdings in shares of NextEra Energy by 31.4% during the third quarter.
-Schonfeld Strategic Advisors LLC now owns 38,303 shares of the utilities provider’s stock valued at $10,632,000 after acquiring an additional 9,159 shares during the period.
-Finally, IHT Wealth Management LLC increased its holdings in shares of NextEra Energy by 28.0% in the 3rd quarter.
-IHT Wealth Management LLC now owns 5,010 shares of the utilities provider’s stock worth $1,391,000 after acquiring an additional 1,095 shares during the period.
-Hedge funds and other institutional investors own 19.20% of the company’s stock.
+A number of other hedge funds have also made changes to their positions in the business.
+Hudson Value Partners LLC bought a new position in shares of NextEra Energy in the first quarter worth $268,000.
+Miller Howard Investments Inc. NY increased its stake in NextEra Energy by 0.7% during the 1st quarter.
+Miller Howard Investments Inc. NY now owns 60,024 shares of the utilities provider’s stock valued at $4,538,000 after buying an additional 404 shares during the period.
+New England Research & Management Inc. lifted its stake in shares of NextEra Energy by 226.5% in the 1st quarter.
+New England Research & Management Inc. now owns 12,325 shares of the utilities provider’s stock worth $932,000 after acquiring an additional 8,550 shares during the period.
+Burns J W & Co.
+Inc. NY raised its holdings in NextEra Energy by 2.0% during the first quarter.
+Burns J W & Co.
+Inc. NY now owns 17,089 shares of the utilities provider’s stock worth $1,292,000 after purchasing an additional 333 shares in the last quarter.
+Finally, Motco boosted its stake in NextEra Energy by 2.9% during the 1st quarter.
+Motco now owns 81,366 shares of the utilities provider’s stock valued at $6,152,000 after purchasing an additional 2,324 shares in the last quarter.
+Institutional investors own 19.20% of the company’s stock.

-NEE has been the subject of a number of recent analyst reports.
-Morgan Stanley increased their price objective on NextEra Energy from $66.00 to $72.00 and gave the stock an “equal weight” rating in a report on Tuesday.
-Wells Fargo & Company raised their price target on NextEra Energy from $85.00 to $100.00 and gave the company an “overweight” rating in a report on Wednesday, January 27th.
-Mizuho increased their target price on shares of NextEra Energy from $64.00 to $90.00 and gave the company a “buy” rating in a research report on Monday, January 11th.
-Barclays upped their price target on shares of NextEra Energy from $78.00 to $82.00 and gave the stock an “equal weight” rating in a research note on Monday.
-Finally, Bank of America reaffirmed a “buy” rating and set a $81.00 price target on shares of NextEra Energy in a research note on Friday, January 15th.
-Three analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average price target of $78.83.

-NextEra Energy (NYSE:NEE) last issued its earnings results on Monday, January 25th.
-The utilities provider reported $0.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.38 by $0.02.
-NextEra Energy had a net margin of 21.44% and a return on equity of 10.79%.
-The company had revenue of $4.40 billion during the quarter, compared to analyst estimates of $5.71 billion.
-During the same quarter last year, the business posted $0.36 EPS.
-The company’s revenue for the quarter was down 4.2% on a year-over-year basis.
-Equities research analysts expect that NextEra Energy, Inc. will post 2.3 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Monday, March 15th.
-Shareholders of record on Friday, February 26th were paid a $0.385 dividend.
-The ex-dividend date of this dividend was Thursday, February 25th.
-This represents a $1.54 dividend on an annualized basis and a yield of 1.91%.
-NextEra Energy’s dividend payout ratio (DPR) is currently 73.68%.

-In related news, CAO James Michael May sold 6,031 shares of the company’s stock in a transaction on Wednesday, March 17th.
-The shares were sold at an average price of $75.00, for a total value of $452,325.00.
-Following the completion of the sale, the chief accounting officer now directly owns 12,508 shares in the company, valued at $938,100.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Eric E. Silagy sold 28,564 shares of the firm’s stock in a transaction dated Monday, March 15th.
+In other NextEra Energy news, EVP Ronald R. Reagan sold 3,750 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
+The stock was sold at an average price of $80.00, for a total transaction of $300,000.00.
+Following the completion of the sale, the executive vice president now owns 32,209 shares of the company’s stock, valued at $2,576,720.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Eric E. Silagy sold 28,564 shares of the stock in a transaction that occurred on Monday, March 15th.
 The shares were sold at an average price of $75.63, for a total value of $2,160,295.32.
-Following the transaction, the chief executive officer now owns 182,607 shares in the company, valued at $13,810,567.41.
+Following the transaction, the chief executive officer now owns 182,607 shares in the company, valued at approximately $13,810,567.41.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 192,680 shares of company stock worth $14,718,893.
-Insiders own 0.40% of the company’s stock.
+In the last quarter, insiders have sold 192,680 shares of company stock valued at $14,718,893.
+0.40% of the stock is currently owned by corporate insiders.

+NextEra Energy (NYSE:NEE) last released its quarterly earnings results on Monday, January 25th.
+The utilities provider reported $0.40 earnings per share for the quarter, beating analysts’ consensus estimates of $0.38 by $0.02.
+The business had revenue of $4.40 billion for the quarter, compared to the consensus estimate of $5.71 billion.
+NextEra Energy had a net margin of 21.44% and a return on equity of 10.79%.
+NextEra Energy’s revenue for the quarter was down 4.2% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.36 EPS.
+As a group, sell-side analysts forecast that NextEra Energy, Inc. will post 2.3 earnings per share for the current fiscal year.

+The business also recently declared a quarterly dividend, which was paid on Monday, March 15th.
+Shareholders of record on Friday, February 26th were given a $0.385 dividend.
+The ex-dividend date was Thursday, February 25th.
+This represents a $1.54 dividend on an annualized basis and a dividend yield of 1.91%.
+NextEra Energy’s dividend payout ratio is currently 73.68%.

+Several equities research analysts have commented on NEE shares.
+Bank of America reiterated a “buy” rating and issued a $81.00 price target on shares of NextEra Energy in a research report on Friday, January 15th.
+Barclays upped their price objective on shares of NextEra Energy from $78.00 to $82.00 and gave the company an “equal weight” rating in a research note on Monday.
+Mizuho boosted their price target on shares of NextEra Energy from $64.00 to $90.00 and gave the company a “buy” rating in a report on Monday, January 11th.
+Credit Suisse Group upgraded shares of NextEra Energy from a “neutral” rating to an “outperform” rating and lowered their price objective for the stock from $87.00 to $85.00 in a research report on Monday, March 15th.
+Finally, Sanford C. Bernstein began coverage on NextEra Energy in a report on Tuesday, March 9th.
+They issued an “outperform” rating and a $88.00 target price for the company.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $78.83.

 About NextEra Energy